karimmuya/karimmuya.github.io/_posts/2022-05-08-Kerberos_Unconstrained_Delegation.md

 where:

 - `DC01.strawhats.local` is the domain controller we want to compromise
-- `BLACKBEARD.strawhats`.local is the machine with delegation enabled that we control.
+- `BLACKBEARD.strawhats.local` is the machine with delegation enabled that we control.

 {% include image.html path="screenshots/krbdelg/5.png" path-detail="screenshots/krbdelg/5.png" alt="Sample image" %}